awayFromAirships/awayFromAirships.github.io/articles/2024-10-26-benchmarking the look.md

 ---
-title: "Benchmarking the aesthetic look of CSS"
+title: "Benchmarking the aesthetic look of the site"
-date: 1729868725

 ---

-# Benchmarking the aesthetic look of CSS
+# Benchmarking the aesthetic look of the site
 ## some code
 ```
 def fib(n):